saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Player List
 * Players list may be hidden completely, shown on mouse over or shown normally
+* Small or standard sizes available

 ## Right Side Panel
 * May be collapsed by default
+* Use with Dynamic Mode for a pseudo auto-hide experience

 ## Scene Navigation
-* Scene Navigation allows preview the map on mouse over (GM Only)
 * Allows Hiding or having the scene navigation collapsed by default
+Note: Scene Navigation Preview is now on a separate module, look for **Scene Preview**: https://github.com/saif-ellafi/foundryvtt-scene-preview

 ## Macro Hotbar
 * Macro Bar may be hidden, collapsed, auto-hidden (default) or shown